 IFRS 15 is effective for fiscal years beginning on or after January 1, 2018.
-Earlier application is permitted.
-The Company expects to apply this standard retrospectively with the cumulative effect of initially applying this standard recognized at April 1, 2018 (i.e. the date of initial application in accordance with this standard).
-Further, the Company is currently evaluating the impact that this new standard will have on its consolidated financial statements.
+The Company expects to apply this standard retrospectively with the cumulative effect of initially applying this standard recognized at April 1, 2018 (i.e. the date of initial application in accordance with this standard) which will be based on specific terms of active contracts as at April 1, 2018.
+The Company continues to evaluate specific terms of such contracts, potential changes to accounting system and processes, additional disclosure requirements that may be necessary and believes that the implementation plan is on schedule for adoption on April 1, 2018.